Anna resided in Lisbon, Portugal for two years, married a Lisbonite, and calls the picturesque city her second home (after NYC).

 I recommend that you rent a car to explore beautiful Portugal on your own time and take in the surrounding.
-I've gone ahead and put together an itinerary for you to consider - one that will allow you to explore the best of the entire country!
-I've decided to split the itinerary between two regions of Portugal - North of Lisbon and South of Lisbon.
-This hub is about planning a road up North.
+I've gone ahead and put together an itinerary for you to consider—one that will allow you to explore the best of the entire country.
+I've decided to split the itinerary between two regions of Portugal—north of Lisbon and south of Lisbon.
+This post is about planning a road up north.

-Top 5 Cities to Visit in Central / North Portugal - Road Trip Itinerary
+Top 5 Cities to Visit in Central and North Portugal

 As you drive up north, you will need to take either Highway A1 or Highway A8.
 I prefer Highway A8 since that road winds its way right along the gorgeous coast.
 The major cities I recommend for you to visit on your road trip are:

-- Porto - Finish off your road trip in Porto, Oporto in Portuguese - Portugal's 2nd largest city.
+- Porto: Finish off your road trip in Porto, Oporto in Portuguese, Portugal's second largest city.

 Lisbon: Days 1 - 4 (Suggest 4 days)

 Any trip to Portugal needs to include the country's charming capital, Lisbon.
 The city is very walkable and to get to various attractions, you can either walk along the pretty cobble-stoned streets or take the iconic tram 28 to get to each attraction.

 Start exploring Lisboa in the downtown area called Baixa.
 Make your way down to the Alfama neighborhood with its narrow, maze-like streets that will make you feel like you've taken a step back in time.
 As you walk, you will pass many attractions like the Elevator of Santa Justa, Se Cathedral, and the House of Spikes.
 There's a castle up on a hill that can be seen from many parts of the city—the Castle of Sao Jorge, which you should visit to get an amazing panoramic view of Lisbon and the Tejo river.